-Exercise is well known to be beneficial in the prevention and treatment of bone loss.
+Exercise is well known to be beneficial for bone health.
 That’s why today I want to share with you 4 easy exercises you can do at home with minimal equipment.

 Exercise in postmenopausal women and men over 50 has been shown to:

-- Minimise bone loss and possible reduce the risk of broken bones
+- Minimize bone loss and possible reduce the risk of broken bones

 - Increase muscle strength